-Damon Wilson is Executive Vice President of the Atlantic Council.
-In this role, Wilson serves as the deputy executive, oversees Council strategy, and manages its 14 centers and programs.
+Damon Wilson is the President and Chief Executive Officer of the National Endowment for Democracy.
+He formerly served as Executive Vice President of the Atlantic Council.
+In this role, Wilson served as the Deputy Executive, oversaw Council strategy, and managed its 14 centers and programs.

-Prior to the Council, Mr. Wilson served as Special Assistant to the President and Senior Director for European Affairs at the National Security Council from 2007 to 2009.
-He played a leading role in developing and coordinating US government efforts to work with all European nations, including Turkey, as well as the European Union, NATO, and the Organization for Security and Cooperation in Europe; to advance a Europe whole and free; to deter and counter Russian aggression; and to work with Europe on global challenges.
+From 2007 to 2009, Mr. Wilson served as Special Assistant to the President and Senior Director for European Affairs at the National Security Council.
+He played a leading role in developing and coordinating US government efforts to work with all European nations, including Turkey, as well as the European Union, NATO, and the Organization for Security and Cooperation in Europe to advance a Europe whole and free; to deter and counter Russian aggression; and to work with Europe on global challenges.

 Prior to serving in Brussels, Mr. Wilson worked in the Department of State’s Office of European Security and Political Affairs, on the State Department’s “China desk,” and at the US Embassy in Beijing.
-Mr. Wilson began his service at the State Department as a Presidential Management Fellow helping to plan the Alliance’s 50th anniversary summit, its first post-Cold War enlargement, and military engagement in the Kosovo conflict.
+Mr. Wilson began his service at the State Department as a Presidential Management Fellow helping to plan NATO’s 50th Anniversary Summit; its first post-Cold War enlargement; and military engagement in the Kosovo conflict.

-Mr. Wilson completed his master’s degree at Princeton University’s Woodrow Wilson School for Public and International Affairs during which he taught an undergraduate class on NATO and also interned in the African Affairs Directorate of the National Security Council.
-From 1995-1996, he served as the first Hart Leadership Fellow, working in Rwanda for Save the Children’s Children and War Program.
-Mr. Wilson graduated summa cum laudefrom Duke University as a Benjamin N. Duke Leadership Scholar.
+Mr. Wilson completed his Master’s degree at Princeton University’s Woodrow Wilson School for Public and International Affairs, during which he taught an undergraduate class on NATO and also interned at the African Affairs Directorate of the National Security Council.
+From 1995 to1996, he served as the first Hart Leadership Fellow working in Rwanda for Save the Children’s Children and War Program.
+Mr. Wilson graduated summa cum laude from Duke University as a Benjamin N. Duke Leadership Scholar.
 He also studied at the University of Grenoble, France; conducted independent research on democracy in Estonia; and worked for the Unaccompanied Children in Exile refugee program in Croatia and Turkey.